-30 Things to do in Wayanad With Family
+30 Things to Do in Wayanad With Family, Tourist Places & Top Attractions

 A dream destination nestled in a state fondly called as ‘God’s own country’, Wayanad is brimming with unexplored treasures.
 It cosily sits atop every tourist’s list of places to visit when in Kerala.
 The scenic roads, absolute tranquillity, the verdant jungles with an abundance of animals and the lush greenery of Western Ghats are a few reasons why people love Wayanad.
 The best part is that Wayanad is unlike other parts of Kerala – it’s very pristine and continues to retain its natural charm.

 As you approach Wayanad, from the mountain roads surrounded by lush green rainforests and the thin misty air, this must visit place welcomes you with open arms.
 This is the prelude to a vacation that is going to be memorable.